 1. DXF (Drawing Exchange Format)

 Originally introduced by Autodesk for their AutoCAD software, DXF files are a public standard for CAD data exchange.
-They contain information about the graphics and the content of the design and are primarily used for 2D operations.
+They contain information about the graphics and the design content and are primarily used for 2D operations.

-Features: ****Human-readable (ASCII) format, contains layers, line types, colors, and other visual attributes, and extensive third-party support due to its open nature.
+Features: Human-readable (ASCII) format contains layers, line types, colors, other visual attributes, and extensive third-party support due to its open nature.

 2. DWG (DraWinG)

-Another product from Autodesk, DWG files, is more feature-rich compared to DXF.
-These binary files offer a compact and efficient means to store both 2D and 3D designs.
+Another product from Autodesk, DWG files, is more feature-rich than DXF.
+These binary files offer a compact and efficient way to store 2D and 3D designs.

 3. IGES (Initial Graphics Exchange Specification):

-It is recognized as one of the pioneering CAD file formats, IGES is a neutral exchange format, enabling compatibility across different CAD software.
-IGES is a human-readable, ASCII-based format that supports wireframes, circuit diagrams, and solid modeling.
+It is recognized as one of the pioneering CAD file formats.
+IGES is a neutral exchange format that enables compatibility across different CAD software.
+IGES is a human-readable, ASCII-based format that supports wireframes, circuit diagrams, and solid modelling.
 It is somewhat outdated but still in use due to its vast compatibility.

 4. STEP (Standard for the Exchange of Product Data) Formats – AP203 vs. AP214 vs. AP242: